SecondNewtonLaw/Global-Functions-Documentation/Libraries/Signals.md

 ## restoresignal

-restores a signal's original behavior after it has been hooked.
+Restores a signal's original behavior after it has been hooked.

 ```luau
 function restoresignal(signal: RBXScriptSignal)